 The Performance and Audit Scrutiny Committee has responsibility for monitoring the Council's performance.
 It also audits and makes recommendations for how the Council should spend its budget.

-Further details of the work of these committees can be found in Part 2: Article 7 and Part 4: Overview and Scrutiny Committees Procedure Rules.
+Further details of the work of these committees can be found in [insert relevant part of Constitution].

 Standards